ringo/stick/README.md

 ## Running

+Use the `ringo-admin` command to to install Stick:

+    $ ringo-admin install hns/stick

+Alternatively, you can manually copy or symlink the stick directory into the `packages` directory of your ringojs installation.

-To start the stick demo application run the `demo.js` script with ringo:
+To start the stick demo application run the `ringo` command with the `demo.js` script in the stick directory:

-    ringo demo.js
+    $ ringo demo.js

 Then point your browser to <http://localhost:8080/>.